lockss/lockss-rtd-portal/docs/migration/index.rst

 Installing LOCKSS 2.0-beta1
 ---------------------------

-The second step in the migration process is to install LOCKSS 2.0-beta1.
+The second phase in the migration process is to install LOCKSS 2.0-beta1.

-To do so, follow the instructions in the :doc:`lockss-manual:installing/index` chapter of the LOCKSS 2.0-beta1 System Manual.
+To do so, follow the instructions in chapter 3 (:doc:`lockss-manual:installing/index`) of the LOCKSS 2.0-beta1 System Manual.

 ----------------------------------------------------
 Configuring LOCKSS 2.0-beta1 Specially for Migration
 ----------------------------------------------------

-The third step in the migration process is to configure LOCKSS 2.0-beta1 specifically for migration.
+The third phase in the migration process is to configure LOCKSS 2.0-beta1 specifically for migration.

 Importing the LOCKSS 1.x Configuration File
 ===========================================

-The first part of this step is to make the LOCKSS 1.x configuration file available to the LOCKSS 2.x configuration script:
+The first part of this phase is to make the LOCKSS 1.x configuration file available to the LOCKSS 2.x configuration script.
+The steps depend on your new-host vs. same-host migration scenario:

 .. tab-set::